malramsay64/phd-thesis/04_Machine_Learning/results.md

 The result of clustering using the HDBSCAN algorithm is displayed in @fig:cluster_sorted_hdbscan_vis using the UMAP algorithm for visualisation (see @sec:visualisation).
-This shows the unsupervised assignment of clusters matches the groups formed from the visualisation.
+This shows the assignment of clusters matches the groups formed from the visualisation.
 The assignment of structures to the clusters has to be performed manually,